 I go through avocados like most people go through their morning cup of joe…well, I go through that pretty quickly too.
 But you understand, I eat lots of avocados.
-Then, I read somewhere that instead of throwing away the avocado seed, I could use it to grow my own avocado tree!
+Then, I read somewhere that instead of throwing away the avocado seed, I could use it to grow my own avocado tree indoors!

 Can you imagine plucking your own avocados right from the plant each time you wanted to make guacamole or top your toast?
 I had to go on this adventure.
 Of course, I live in Chicago, and avocado trees like to live in places like Florida.
-So, I have no choice but to learn how to grow an avocado indoors.
+So, I have no choice but to learn how to grow avocados indoors.
 So here is what I’ve been learning about Persea Americana (that’s fancy for avocado) and where I’m at on this superfruit journey so far.

 Can You Really Grow Avocados Indoors?